 UX and Artificial Intelligence it's now ready to help designers, product owners and companies improve the way they gather information from their users.

-Artificial intelligence is becoming more and more common in conversations in the tech industry.
-One of the questions that I ask myself as a designer is How A.I. will it impact my work in 10 years?
-As designers our job is mainly directed to design experiences based on Artificial Intelligence (chatbots, Assistants, Marketing ads, etc), but what if we could use Artificial Intelligence and more specifically Machine Learning to design better user experiences?
+Artificial intelligence is becoming more and more common in the tech industry conversations.
+One of the questions that I ask myself as a designer is “how will A.I.impact my work in 10 years?”
+My job is mainly directed at designing experiences based on Artificial Intelligence (chatbots, Assistants, Marketing ads, etc), but what if we could use Artificial Intelligence and more specifically Machine Learning to design better user experiences?

-Our strong connection to human-centered design drove us to focus our attention on the Empathy Mapping methodology, created by Dave Gray, a method that has gained a lot of traction in the agile community and it’s now a common practice in product design.
+Our strong connection to human-centered design drove us to focus our attention on the Empathy Mapping methodology, created by Dave Gray, a method that has gained a lot of traction in the agile community and is now common practice in product design.

 What is Empathy Mapping?

-An empathy map is a collaborative visualization used to articulate what we know about a particular type of user.
-It externalizes knowledge about users based on what they say, do, think, and feel, in order to 1).
-Create a shared understanding of user needs, and 2). aid in decision-making.
+An empathy map is a collaborative visualization articulating what we know about a particular type of user.
+It externalizes knowledge about users based on what they say, do, think, and feel, in order to A, Create a shared understanding of user needs, and B, aid decision-making.

-The process is based on the observation of the user and the attentive notation of the user’s expressions both verbally and non-verbal, the role of the team conducting empathy mapping interviews is to facilitate the manifestation of emotions from the user during the interviews.
+The process is based on the observation of the user and the attentive record of the user’s expressions, both verbal and non-verbal.
+The role of the team conducting empathy mapping interviews is to facilitate the manifestation of emotions from the user during the interviews.

 The post-it nightmare

-If you are a user experience designer like us chances are that after an empathy mapping session you have been looking at a wall that has a considerable amount of post-its on it asking yourself the question Where to begin?
-This was our problem to solve.
+If you are a user experience designer like us, chances are that after an empathy mapping session you are looking at a wall covered by a considerable amount of post-its, asking yourself the question “where do I begin?”.
+This became our problem to solve.

-Here are 4 Ways Artificial Intelligence can change the user experience interview.
+We identified “4” Ways Artificial Intelligence can change the user experience interview:

 Deep Learning.
-The way we can get the most of what the user said during an interview and how we can give value to their expressions.
+The way we can get the most of what users say during an interview and how we can give value to their expressions.